zeph7/android-kotlin-TicTacToe-game/README.md

         * The third activity is single player mode to play against an algorithm
         * The fourth activity is the multiplayer mode for two players

-    CLICK on Single Player Button -> to jump to the single palyer activity CLICK on Multiplayer Button -> to jump to the multiplayer activity CLICK on Add Tic Tac Toe ImageView -> it will amimate with a blink CLICK on the Zeph Games ImageView - > it will animate with a clockwise rotation
+    CLICK on Single Player Button -> to jump to the single player activity CLICK on Multiplayer Button -> to jump to the multiplayer activity CLICK on Add Tic Tac Toe ImageView -> it will amimate with a blink CLICK on the Zeph Games ImageView - > it will animate with a clockwise rotation